-South Korean fashion platform Sinsang Market has joined the ecosystem of the Terra Alliance, a stablecoin-focused association of large e-commerce companies.
+South Korean business-to-business fashion platform Sinsang Market has joined the Terra Alliance ecosystem, a stablecoin-focused association of large e-commerce companies.

 As South Korean economics-oriented newspaper EconoNews reported on Aug.
 3, the partnership between Sinsang and Terra aims to create a payment system that deploys Korean mobile payment service CHAI.
 CHAI utilizes Terra’s blockchain technology to ensure fraud-resistant transactions and settlements with merchants in fiat currency.

 Sinsang will reportedly use Terra’s platform to enable its customers to conduct payments for a personal delivery service.
 Terra’s platform will ostensibly improve order settlements, payments and deliveries through CHAI.

 The Terra stablecoin was co-founded by Daniel Shin, the creator of South Korean e-commerce marketplace Ticket Monster, which boasted $4 billion in total sales at the time.
 Last August, Terra closed a $32 million funding round led by a string of major crypto exchanges, including Binance Labs, OKEx and Huobi Capital.